-Invocation is defined in Table 61.
+Invocation is defined in Table 60.
 An invocation can use positional arguments or named arguments.
 If positional, all arguments must be supplied.
 If named, unsupplied arguments are bound to null.
 Note that e can be a user-defined function, a user-defined external function, or a built-in function.

-Table 61: Semantics of invocation
+Table 60: Semantics of invocation

-Grammar Rule FEEL Mapped to Domain Applicability 40, 41, 44 e(e 1 ,) e(e 1 ,) e is a function with matching arity 40, 41, 42, 43 e(n 1 :e 1 ,) e(n 1 :e 1 ,) e is a function with matching parameter names
+Grammar Rule FEEL Mapped to Domain Applicability 40, 41, 44 e(e 1 ,) e(e 1 ,) e is a function with matching arity 40, 41, 42, 43 e(n 1 :e 1 ,) e (n1: e 1,) e is a function with matching parameter names

-Properties are defined in Table 62 and Table 63.
-If type(e) is date and time, time, or duration, and name is a property name in the meaning is given by Table 63 and Table 64.
-For example, FEEL($date\ and\ time("03-07-2012Z_2012-03-07Z_2r) = 2012$.
+Properties are defined in Table 61 and Table 62.
+If type(e) is date and time, time, or duration, and name is a property name in the meaning is given by Table 62 and Table 63.
+For example, FEEL(date and time(" $\frac{03-07-2012Z}{2012-03-072}$) = 2012.

-Table 62: General semantics of properties
+Table 61: General semantics of properties

-Grammar Rule FEEL Mapped to Domain Applicability 20 e.name e."name" type(e) is a context 20 e.name see below type(e) is a date/time/duration type(e) e.name name = date result is the named component of the date object e .
+Grammar Rule FEEL Mapped to Domain Applicability 20 e.name e."name" type(e) is a context 20 e.name see below type(e) is a date/time/duration type(e) e . name name = date result is the named component of the date object e .
 Valid names are shown to the right. year, month, day, weekday date and time result is the named component of the date and time object e.
-Valid names are shown to the right. time offset and timezone may be null year, month, day, weekday, hour, minute, second, time offset, timezone time result is the named component of the time object e.
-Valid names are shown to the right. time offset and timezone may be null hour, minute, second, time offset timezone years and months duration result is the name d component of the years and months duration object e .
-Valid names are shown to the right. days and time duration result is the name d component of the days and time duration object e .
-Valid names are shown to the right.
+Valid names are shown to the right. time offset and timezone may be null year, month, day, weekda minute, second, time offset timezone time result is the named component of the time object e.
+Valid names are shown to the right. time offset and timezone may be null hour, minute, second, time offset, timezone years and months duration result is the name d component of the years and months duration object e .
+Valid names are shown to the right. years, months days and time duration result is the name d component of the days and time duration object e .
+Valid names are shown to the right. days, hours, minutes, seconds name type(name) description year number The year number as an integer in the interval [-999,999,999 999,999,999]

-Table 63: List of properties per type
+Table 62: List of properties per type